 Product - It costs to design and produce your products.

-It costs to distribute a product and
+Place - It costs to distribute your products.

-It costs to promote it.
+Promotion - It costs to promote your products.

 Types Of Pricing Strategies